 This program stimulates and enriches research and scholarship at The University of Tulsa by providing support for selected faculty members to work full time on a significant project during the summer.
 Proposals are expected to define a specific project that will ultimately result in a publication, presentation, performance, show or proposal for external funding support.
-Fellowships are intended for, but not restricted to, the support of faculty at the rank of assistant professor.
+Fellowships are intended for, but not restricted to, the support of faculty at the rank of Assistant Professor.
 Please contact Debra Owen at 918-631-2714 with any questions.

-Full-time faculty of TU who are tenured or tenure-track may apply for a Faculty Development Summer Fellowship; however, given the developmental purpose of the program, proposals from full professors will only be considered in unusual circumstances based on significant justification from the collegiate dean.
+Full-time faculty of The University of Tulsa who are tenured or tenure-track may apply for a Faculty Development Summer Fellowship.
+However, given the developmental purpose of the program, proposals from full professors will only be considered in unusual circumstances based on significant justification from the collegiate dean.

-The recipient must remain at the university for at least the following academic year.
+The recipient must remain at the University for at least the following academic year.
 A recipient who fails to do so assumes an obligation to repay the fellowship.
-Recipients may not receive other university salary compensation during the summer (eg., teaching a summer course) unless the provost approves an exception.
+Recipients may not receive other University salary compensation during the summer (e.g., teaching a summer course) unless the provost approves an exception.
 Recipients may, however, seek and receive supplementary funding from external sources to support their scholarship.

 Size and Number

-Each applicant must submit a completed cover page / application form (link found below), including an abstract and information about previous research support.
+Each applicant must submit a completed cover page / application form (link found below) including an abstract and information about previous research support.
 The five-page narrative proposal should clearly outline the intended activity and provide a statement describing the significance of the work to the individual, the discipline and the university.
 It should be double-spaced using the default font and size in Word (Calibri 11) or equivalent.
-The proposal should be written in language that may be understood by a reader outside the discipline.
+The abstract and proposal should be written in language that may be understood by a reader outside the discipline.
 If these guidelines are not met at the college level, the application will not be considered for funding.

-Proposals listing multiple P.I.s are not accepted.
+Proposals listing multiple principal investigators are not accepted.
 Each individual must submit a separate standalone proposal, but may indicate that the work is related to a colleague’s proposal and how it is related.
 Funding of one proposal does not necessitate funding all proposals in the related research.
-A faculty member may not submit more than one proposal, nor receive simultaneous funding for the same project from a Faculty Research Grant.
+A faculty member may not submit more than one proposal per year for a Faculty Development Summer Fellowship, nor receive simultaneous funding for the same proposed project from a Faculty Research Grant

 Each proposal should contain all of the following and in this order: